EvaMart/bh24-project5-report/paper/paper.md

 An excerpt of the spreadsheet is shown in **Figure 1**, illustrating how indicators in the  *Community* supergroup are categorized and annotated with target, implementation feasibility, and action status.

 ![Example of curated indicators in the ‘Community’ supergroup, showing classification across data sources, targets, implementation feasibility, and actions.](./figure1.png)
-{\small *Figure 1.
-Example of curated indicators in the ‘Community’ supergroup, with classification across targets, feasibility, and actions.*}
+**Figure 1**.
+Example of curated indicators in the ‘Community’ supergroup, with classification across targets, feasibility, and actions.

 ### Supergroups

 To structure the catalogue, indicators were grouped into a set of thematic supergroups.
 These were defined based on expert intuition and discussions during the BioHackathon, reflecting key dimensions of research software quality.
-The full list of supergroups includes:

-- Accessibility
-- Community
-- Contribution
-- Documentation
-- Findability
-- Fundability
-- Interoperability
-- Issue Tracking
-- Licensing
-- Monitoring
-- Security
-- Source code
-- Sustainability
-- Testing
-- Usability
-- Versioning

-Indicators that lacked sufficient description or did not clearly apply to research software were excluded prior to grouping and labeled as "X – uncategorised".
-These excluded indicators were still reviewed and documented for transparency but are not part of the final structured set.
+Examples of supergroups include Documentation, Security, Usability, Sustainability, and Licensing.
+A small number of indicators that lacked sufficient description or were not clearly applicable to research software were excluded and labeled as "uncategorised."

 ### Indicator Structure